-Another common question is, "What herbicide can I use to control (insert species name)?"
+Another common question is, "What herbicide can I use to control (insert species)?"
 The answer to this question is complicated and requires an understanding of herbicides, their effects on all plant species potentially impacted during an application, and the activity they may have in their surrounding environment.
 Several factors need to be considered when making any herbicide recommendation, and sometimes information on controlling specific species is lacking.
 As discussed above, the more information you can provide, the greater the likelihood of obtaining a quick and accurate prescription.
-In addition, providing a comprehensive list of site factors will greatly lower the chance of non-target herbicide impacts on surrounding vegetation.
+In addition, a comprehensive listing of site factors greatly lowers the chance of non-target herbicide impacts on surrounding vegetation.

-Intended Target Vegetation
+1. Intended Target Vegetation